What is bullying?

 Here are some ideas:

-- Keep your distance from the bully
+- Keep your distance from bullying

 - Talk to an adult you trust